-- (a) The Secretary shall approve, in writing, an additional site investigation work plan if the work plan is designed to adequately characterize the degree and extent of the release and provides sufficient information to evaluate the impact of the release on any sensitive receptor.
-The Secretary's final decision under this section shall be made in writing. - (b) A PRP shall implement the approved additional site investigation work plan within 30 days of the date of the approval or within an alternate timeframe approved by the Secretary.
+- (a) The Secretary shall approve, in writing, an additional site investigation work plan if the work plan is designed to adequately characterize the degree and extent of the release and provides sufficient information to evaluate the impact of the release on any sensitive receptor. - (b) A PRP shall implement the approved additional site investigation work plan within 30 days of the date of the approval or within an alternate timeframe approved by the Secretary.
 The work plan shall be implemented under the supervision of an environmental professional. - (c) Any deviations to the approved work plan dictated by site conditions during site investigation implementation shall be approved by the Secretary prior to the change.